maziac/currah_uspeech_tests/readme.md

 # Building

+## Configuration

+If you want to build on your own you need the z88dk assembler (https://github.com/z88dk).

+Modify the asmz80 file in this directory to point to your installation of the z88dk, otherwise the project will not build.

-## make
+## Make
 If you just want to use the program there is no need for building.
 For ease of use I also included the tap-file (currah_uspeech_tests.tap) itself.

-If you want to build on your own you need the z88dk assembler (https://github.com/z88dk).

 Just run
 ~~~